t-silvers/pyrty/README.rst

 Notes
 =====

 This is a pre-alpha release without a functioning setup, and many limitations aren't currently documented.
 The API is subject to change.
-Feel free to report any issues on the `issue tracker`_. `pyrty`_ is only tested on Linux and MacOS.
+Feel free to report any issues on the issue tracker. :code:`pyrty` is only tested on Linux and MacOS.

-Note that `pyrty`_ utilizes conda extensively for environment creation, and creates environment and files liberally without warning.
+Note that :code:`pyrty` utilizes conda extensively for environment creation, and creates environment and files liberally without warning.
 This behavior is of course not desirable for most users.

 .. _rpy2: https://rpy2.github.io/index.html